alanxoc3/pico-8-work/2023-picodex/guide.md

 Picodex initially loads with only 6 Pokemon unlocked.
 You can unlock more Pokemon by defeating trainers in LEAGUE mode.
 Everytime you win a battle, you unlock all the Pokemon the opponent had as well as their entire moveset.
 Picodex will auto-save any Pokemon/trainers/scores you have unlocked, so don't be afraid to close it and play again later.

-For the casual player, that's all you need to know to get started.
-Have fun unlocking all the Pokemon!
+For the casual player, that's all you need to know to get started!

-For competitive players, read on to find specific implementation details.
+For competitive players, keep reading to find specific implementation details.

 ## BATTLE MECHANICS